ShadowFlade/slider/README.md

 ## Setup

-In the **dist** folder you will find **plugin.js** and **plugin.min.css** fils.
+In the **dist** folder you will find **plugin.js** and **plugin.min.css** files.
 You will need both of them for the plugin to work.

 1. You are going to need `JQuery` in your page for the plugin to work.
-You can checkout many options on their site https://jquery.com/download/ or just insert this line into your HTML file `<script src="http://ajax.googleapis.com/ajax/libs/jquery/1.11.3/jquery.min.js"></script>`.
+You can checkout many options on their site https://jquery.com/download/ or just insert this line into your HTML file `<script src="https://ajax.googleapis.com/ajax/libs/jquery/1.11.3/jquery.min.js"></script>`.
 2. Insert **plugin.min.css** into your HTML/PUG file.
 3. Insert **plugin.js** file into your HTML/PUG file **after** `JQuery`.